MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 }
 ```

-It takes a pointer to a `start_fn`, which is a `C` calling convention function pointer, where our thread will pick up.
+1. It takes a pointer to a `start_fn`, which is a `C` calling convention function pointer, where our thread will pick up.
-It also takes a pointer to the stack, `stack_ptr`.
+2. It also takes a pointer to the stack, `stack_ptr`.
-It takes clone-flags which we send onto the OS in the syscall.
+3. It takes clone-flags which we send onto the OS in the syscall.
-It takes an `args_ptr`, which is the closure we want to run, converted to a `C` calling convention function pointer.
+4. It takes an `args_ptr`, which is the closure we want to run, converted to a `C` calling convention function pointer.
-It takes a `tls_ptr`, a pointer to some thread local storage, which we'll need to deallocate the thread's stack, and
+5. It takes a `tls_ptr`, a pointer to some thread local storage, which we'll need to deallocate the thread's stack, and
 communicate with the calling thread.
-It takes a `child_tid_ptr`, which will be used to synchronize with the calling thread.
+6. It takes a `child_tid_ptr`, which will be used to synchronize with the calling thread.
-It takes a `stack_unmap_ptr`, which is the base address that we allocated for the stack at its original `0` offset.
+7. It takes a `stack_unmap_ptr`, which is the base address that we allocated for the stack at its original `0` offset.
-It takes the `stack_sz`, stack-size, which we'll need to deallocate the stack later.
+8. It takes the `stack_sz`, stack-size, which we'll need to deallocate the stack later.

 #### Syscalls
 `x86_64` and `aarch64` assembly has a command to execute a `syscall`.

 A syscall is like a function call to the kernel, we'll need to make three syscalls using assembly:
-1. CLONE nr 56 on `x86_64`
+1. CLONE, nr 56 on `x86_64`
-2. MUNMAP nr 11 on `x86_64`
+2. MUNMAP, nr 11 on `x86_64`
-3. EXIT nr 60 on `x86_64`
+3. EXIT, nr 60 on `x86_64`

 The interface for the syscall is as follows: